 Ideal Agent Persona

-Capabilities Granted for review-pr MCP Server
+Capabilities Granted for review-pr

-Automating security audits for pull requests
+Automating security reviews of pull requests

 Detecting malicious code patterns and sabotage attempts